 What Does Evergreen IT Mean?
 A Definition.

-Microsoft defines Evergreen IT in the following way: "Evergreen IT refers to running services comprised of components that are always up to date.
+In an article that has been taken down since its publication, Microsoft's definition of Evergreen IT takes it one step further: "Evergreen IT refers to running services comprised of components that are always up to date.
 Evergreen IT encompasses not only the services at the user level but all of the underlying infrastructures, whether on-site or outsourced.
-Many organizations believe that Evergreen IT holds promise for reducing the resources and energy they need to expend on providing the up-to-date and flexible services that their users are demanding."
+Many organizations believe that Evergreen IT holds promise for reducing the resources and energy they need to expand on providing the up-to-date and flexible services that their users are demanding."

 Our definition of Evergreen IT is as follows:

-Evergreen IT is the perpetual migration of end-user software, hardware and associated services such as mailboxes, telephony, file storage and the infrastructure supporting the technology.
+Evergreen IT is the perpetual migration / iterative and continuous updates, upgrades, and management of end-user software, hardware, and associated services such as mailboxes, telephony, file storage, and the infrastructure supporting the technology.

-It requires a combination of people, process, and technology to deliver optimal results and involves a budgetary and executive commitment to ensuring that no end-user technology is ever more than N-x (x to be defined by each organization) behind the currently available version within a pre-determined timeframe.
+It requires a combination of people, processes, and technology to deliver optimal results and involves a budgetary and executive commitment to ensuring that no end-user technology is ever more than N-x (x to be defined by each organization) behind the currently available version within a predetermined time frame.

 For hardware, it means that every piece of physical equipment is kept within warranty or lease and is refreshed on a fixed timeline.
-The process means that the organizational processes are in place for procurement, licensing, scheduling, communications and deployment are in place and highly repeatable.
-For this, creating a set of tasks that are repeatable and in constant use will be vital, or as Gartner Analyst Kleynhans puts it, enterprises much have a "production-line model" of dealing with change.
+The process means that the organizational processes for procurement, licensing, scheduling, communications, and deployment are in place and highly repeatable.
+For this, creating a set of tasks that are repeatable and in constant use will be vital.
+Or as Gartner Analyst Kleynhans puts it, enterprises must have a "production-line model" of dealing with change.